Call Now (800) 681-1295

 Bitcoin Tax Attorney

-For many, Bitcoin and similar digital currencies like Etherium, Lite Coin, and others present significant promise.
+For many, Bitcoin and similar digital currencies like Ethereum, Lite Coin, and others present significant promise.
 For many individuals interested in the technology, digital currency is merely the first application of the “blockchain.”
 Digital currency and blockchain evangelists predict that in time similar technologies will be used in an array of applications potentially ranging from the recording of deeds and property rights to smart contracts.
 While this technology presents significant opportunities, it is still subject to regulation and taxation by the IRS.
 Taxpayers who fail to recognize that Bitcoin can result in tax obligations risk fines, penalties, interest, and additional tax consequences.

 How Does Bitcoin and Digital Currency Work?